phuse-org/SENDConform/doc/SHACL-AnimalSubject-Details.md

 ## Conventions For Shapes

-*Parts of this section may mmove to separate page.*

 SHACL shapes are created with reuse in mind, as reflected in both the structure and naming conventions.
 Property shapes are defined explicitly, starting at the <font class='shapeName'>AnimalSubjectShape</font>.
 While there is no technical requirement to provide this explicit definition, doing so guides the creation reusable shapes and provides a development pattern that is easy to follow.

 ***Figure 1*** illustrates how the <font class='shapeName'>AnimalSubjectShape</font> contains a Property Shape definition for each type of Predicate--->Object attached to the Animal Subject IRI.
 Shapes that describe similar data, like the identifiers USUBJID and SUBJID, could have been combined into a single shape.
 However, they are kept separate to provide reporting that is better-aligned with the FDA rules.